Roofing Calculator helps homeowners calculate roof prices

 Step 3 – Calculate and apply roof pitch:

 Roof pitch or roof slope is a measure of how steep your roof is.
-It is measured in inches, and can be also converted into degrees, though degrees are rarely used by roofing contractors.
+It is measured in inches, and can also be converted into degrees, though degrees are rarely used by roofing contractors.
 Roof pitch is calculated by taking a roof rise, and dividing it by roof run.
 To make things simple, 1 foot or 12 inches is used as a default run.
 Therefore, roof pitch would be X” in 12″ or X in 12 or simply X, where X is the rise.

 Calculating the roof pitch can be rather complicated or pretty simple at the same time.
-Before we jump into actual pitch calculation as well as applying it to you roof measurements, you should take a look at our guide on how to calculate roof pitch.
+Before we jump into the actual pitch calculation, as well as applying it to you roof measurements, you should take a look at our guide on how to calculate roof pitch.
 Once you know your roof’s pitch you can use your ground dimensions and pitch multiplier to get a pretty accurate roof size.

 3 pitch – 1.03